spacetelescope/stdatamodels/docs/source/jwst/datamodels/schemas.rst

 This can involve adding "pattern" keywords (for example ``keyword_pexptype.schema``) when a reference file might be used for several keyword values.
-For example if a single let's say phlogiston reference file matches all filters.
-To avoid needing to host copies of the same file for every filter CRDS can use a "pattern" if the reference file schema contains a reference to the appropriate pattern schema.
+For example, if a single reference file matches all filters, it can reference ``keyword_pfilter.schema`` and then CRDS can use a "pattern" to avoid hosting copies of the same file for every filter.
 See the
 `CRDS docs <https://hst-crds.stsci.edu/static/users_guide/reference_conventions.html#matching-keyword-patterns>`_
 for more details about patterns.